Oregon school in remote town closes after virus cases found

 “It is protected health information,” she said.

 A spokesperson with the Malheur County Health Department did not respond to a reporter’s question on whether the county has received enough vaccines.
+The department said on Jan.
+22 that almost 2,000 vaccinations had been administered and that it was ready to enter Phase 1b, where educators are vaccinated.
+It said it was prepared to distribute at least 300 first doses this week.

 According to Oregon Health Authority data, around 1,100 educators, from kindergarten through 12th grade, in Malheur County qualify for the coronavirus vaccine.